-Though not common, it is possible to consume too much vitamin A. Excessive consumption of vitamin A especially during the first quarter, can lead to spontaneous abortion and congenital malformations of the cardiovascular and central nervous systems.
-If you are pregnant, eat mangoes in moderation along with different other fruits (25).
+Though not common, it is possible to consume too much vitamin A. Excessive consumption of vitamin A especially during early pregnancy, can lead to spontaneous abortion and congenital malformations of the cardiovascular and central nervous systems.
+Mangoes contain beta carotene, a precursor of vitamin A that doesn’t lead to toxicity the way that preformed vitamin A does.
+If you are pregnant, you can eat mangoes in moderation along with different other fruits (25).

 Pears are a rich source of fiber, potassium, and folate.
 Experts recommend that a woman consumes about 400 micrograms of folate daily when you are trying to conceive and 600 micrograms when you are pregnant (18).
 Folate helps form the neural tube and prevents congenital anomalies such as spina bifida and anencephaly.

 The fiber in pears helps prevent constipation which is common during pregnancy.
 The peels of pears are also edible.
 On the other hand, potassium helps in the fluid and electrolyte balance during pregnancy and is crucial for heart health.
 Since pears are usually eaten with their peels, make sure you wash them properly.